mitogen-hq/mitogen/docs/api.rst

     :param bool io:
         If ``True``, include extremely verbose IO logs in the output.
 Useful for debugging hangs, less useful for debugging application code.

+    :parm bool usec:
+        If ``True``, include microsecond timestamps.
+This greatly helps when debugging races and similar determinism issues.

     :param str level:
         Name of the :py:mod:`logging` package constant that is the minimum